The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Results

 \subsubsection{Optimal measurement depth and logical qubit requirement}

 We have shown that the optimal measurement depth given a fixed total gate count for the GoSC approach is non trivial and can be a function of both the number of logical qubits, and on how demanding the desired run time is (i.e. the number of units needed).
 In this section we investigate the relationship between the optimal measurement depth and the number of logical (abstract) qubits of the algorithm.
 The average number of T gates per measurement layer, $T_{layer}$ is the inverse of the previously stated ratio of measurement depth to total gate count, i.e. $T_{layer}=T_{count}/T_{depth}$.
-In figure \ref{fig:4} we plot the optimal value of T gates per layer, $T_{layer}$, as a ratio of the number of abstract qubits, as a function of the number of required T gates within the algorithm.
+In figure \ref{fig:4}, for a particular value of the total T gate count, $T_{count}$, we calculate the the optimal value of T gates per layer, $T_{layer}$, which is then converted into a ratio of the number of logical qubits.
+We include multiple trends for different numbers of logical qubits and plot as a function of the total T gate count.
 This involves identifying the value of $T_{layer}$ at which the physical qubit requirement is minimized as in figure \ref{fig:3}, for each particular logical resource requirement.
 We choose different qubit numbers and minimum run time values to highlight the various dependencies.
 We can see 4 distinct behavioural phases for each trend, first at low T gate counts the minimum run time can be reached with no parallelization and so we state the optimal T per layer as 0 (whereas truly it is independent).
 The next phase is an oscillating pattern where the optimal T per layer ratio varies widely with a decreasing amplitude as the T gate count increases.
 The beginning of this phase is determined by the end of the previous one, where the no-parallelization (\emph{beat} limited) method can no longer reach the desired run time, which is determined by the ratio of the code cycle time and minimum run time.
 The amplitude of the oscillation is largest at the start of parallelization because only a small number of units are initially required and an increase in T count requirement can mean the number of required units increases, for example the optimal number of units may change from 3 to 4, but the associated $T_{layer}$ for this minimum can vary widely, and the magnitude of that variation reduces as the overall number of required units increases.
 The large variation in the optimal ratio does not imply a large variation in the required number of physical qubits.
 In the next phase the optimal T per layer ratio is relatively constant at an equilibrium value which is solely determined by the number of logical (abstract) qubits in the algorithm, where the greater the number of logical qubits, the fewer T gates per layer (as a percentage of the logical qubits) are required for the optimal physical qubit overhead.
 For logical qubit numbers ($N$) in excess of 100, the equilibrium value of the optimal number of T gates per layer is well described by the following equation $T_{layer} = 1.9(5)N^{0.70(5)}$ which we estimated by taking an average of the points within the equilibrium phase and fit with linear regression.
-The final phase starts when the algorithmic requirement becomes too demanding for the minimum run time and so the $T_{layer}$ rises despite the slight loss in efficiency until the number of logical qubits is reached which here we define as the cut off point, where finally even the best case time-optimal limit (one reaction time per T layer) is not sufficient.
+The final phase starts when the algorithmic requirement becomes too demanding for the minimum run time and so the $T_{layer}$ rises despite the loss in efficiency until the number of logical qubits is reached which here we define as the cut off point, where finally even the reaction limit (one reaction time per T layer) is not sufficient.